UWPRG/MOLSIM-2020/W1/README.md

 2.)
 Make the script executable, run your script, and direct the output to a file titled "yourname.txt"

 3.)
-Upload all three text files to github, as well as your script which should be titled `yourname.sh`
+Upload all three text files to github, as well as your script which should be titled "yourname.sh"
 ```